dcgunkel/dcgunkel.github.io/README.md

 # Dieter Gunkel
 ## About
-I'm a professor with join appointments in UCLA's [Department of Classics](https://classics.ucla.edu) and [Program in Indo-European Studies](https://pies.ucla.edu) \(PIES\).
+I'm an academic with joint appointments in UCLA's [Department of Classics](https://classics.ucla.edu) and [Program in Indo-European Studies](https://pies.ucla.edu) \(PIES\).
 I received my PhD from PIES in 2010, then held positions in the [Lehstuhl für Historische und Indogermanische Sprachwissenschaft](https://www.indogermanistik.uni-muenchen.de/index.html) at the University of Munich \(2010–2017\) and in the [Department of Classical Studies](https://classics.richmond.edu) and the [Linguistics Program](https://linguistics.richmond.edu) at the University of Richmond \(2017–2024\) before joining the faculty at UCLA in 2024.
 At various points along the way, I studied and taught at the [Latin\/Greek Institute](https://www.gc.cuny.edu/latin-greek-institute) and in the [Department of Linguistics](https://linguistik.univie.ac.at) at the University of Vienna.

-I specialize in the historical-comparative grammar of the older Indo-European languages, especially ancient Greek and Latin.
-My research also touches on poetic meter, versification, and vocal music in several Indo-European traditions.
+I specialize in the historical-comparative grammar of the older Indo-European languages, including Latin and ancient Greek.
+I am also interested in poetic meter, versification, and vocal music in several Indo-European traditions.
 You can download a selection of my publications and presentations below.
+For a fuller list, see my [CV]().
 Feel free to contact me [here](dgunkel@humnet.ucla.edu).

 ## Articles and book chapters
 2024\.
 Sandell, Ryan P. and Dieter Gunkel.
 “On the representation and realization of the ancient Greek acute: Evidence from tone-tune mappings in ancient Greek music.” *Journal of Greek Linguistics* 24:78–183 [\[download\]](https://brill.com/downloadpdf/view/journals/jgl/24/1/article-p78_4.pdf)